ardanlabs/gotraining/topics/arrays/README.md

 ## Notes

 * If you don't understand the data, you don't understand the problem.
+* If you don't understand the cost of solving the problem, you can't reason about the problem.
 * If you don't understand the hardware, you can't reason about the cost of solving the problem.

 * Arrays are fixed length data structures that can't change.